hmeng/asking-the-right-questions/preface.md

 In essence, this book is for the curious—those who believe there's always more to learn, discover, and understand about themselves and the world around them.

-## A Personal Note

-My journey to understanding the power of questions began with my grandmother, an extraordinary woman with only an eighth-grade education but wisdom that exceeded that of many PhDs I've encountered.
-She rarely told me what to think or do, but instead asked questions that guided me toward my own insights.

-When I was struggling with a difficult decision as a teenager, she didn't offer advice.
-Instead, she asked, "What would you want to be true a year from now, regardless of what you decide today?"
-That question has stayed with me for decades, helping me navigate countless decisions since.

-I hope the questions in this book become trusted companions on your journey—guiding you toward greater clarity, wisdom, and possibility in all areas of your life.

 Let's begin asking better questions together.

-With gratitude,

-[Your Name]
-Spring 2023